nordquip/sousms/doc/UAUseCase.md

 4. Customer presses the LOGIN button
 5. The system locates the Customer’s Customer object
 6. The system verifies the Customer’s access rights
-7. The system displays the overview of Customer’s accounts (including the acct#, balance as of today)
+7. The system displays the overview of Customer’s accounts,including the acct#, balance as of today
 ###Alternative Paths
 1. 1st Time customer clicks Register button.
 2. The system displays registration page prompts for Customer ID and Password.
 Also a Register button.